Erin Kennedy ClancyShareholder

 Ms. Clancy was admitted to the State Bar of California in 2007.
 Additionally, she is admitted to practice before all courts of the State of California and the United States District Court for the Southern District of California.

-Ms. Clancy is a member of the following associations: San Diego County Bar Association (member of the Civil Litigation, Construction Law, Business & Corporate Law, Insurance/Bad Faith Law Sections and Animal Law Section); San Diego Green Building Council; Tom Homann LGBT Law Association; and the University Club.
+Ms. Clancy is a member of the following associations: San Diego County Bar Association (member of the Civil Litigation, Construction Law, Business and Corporate Law, Insurance/Bad Faith Law Sections and Animal Law Section); San Diego Green Building Council; Tom Homann LGBT Law Association; and the University Club.
 She is also a volunteer with SoCal Bulldog Rescue and the Animal Legal Defense Fund.